NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 [Full example can be found here](https://github.com/NickCis/a-pain-in-the-react-challenges-behind-ssr/tree/master/1-webpack-ssr).

-So, are we done?.
+So, have we finished?.
 The quick answer is no. This example was the minimum to get React server side rendering running, it lacks of many features (no css, no static files, no source map, no production optimization, no vendor bundle, no code spliting, etc).
-Although, we could start building a full project from this, it isn't recommended.
-Now a days, we probably will use a tool that abstract all this configuration, such as [razzle](https://github.com/jaredpalmer/razzle), [next.js](https://github.com/zeit/next.js) or [react-server](https://github.com/redfin/react-server).
+Although we could start building a full project from this, I wouldn't recommend it.
+Now a days, we will probably use a tool that solves all this configuration, such as [razzle](https://github.com/jaredpalmer/razzle), [next.js](https://github.com/zeit/next.js) or [react-server](https://github.com/redfin/react-server).
 The idea of the example was to understand, on a higher level, how these tools work under the hood.

 _For the following examples we will use razzle to reduce the needed boilerplate._